CraftAcademyLabs/ca_course/slow_food/adding_user_stories.md

   I want to <feature>
 ```
 The above user story format is the one we will be using to describe the application.
 It is centered around three important questions:

 * Who's using the system?
 * What are they doing?
 * Why do they care?

-A user story can be formulated as an **acceptance test** (BDD) before code is written.
+A user story can be formulated as an **acceptance test** before code is written.
 The same feature can be described by viewing it from a different stakeholder perspective.

 See dishes that are available
 ```